mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Ramne," thi said and I felt the pores in my skin contract.

-"The man who stole your boat also stole death from me."
+"The man who stole your boat stole death from me, made me a slave to his violent desires.
+Then Melna set me free."

-"You're... immortal?"
+"Stole death...?"

-"Hardly.
-I have died so many times I can no longer remember.
+"I have died so many times I can no longer remember.
 But always, life is at the other end.
 It is an illness I would rather be rid of.
 I did not ask to be this way."

-"But... you needn't fear death anymore.
-That's a good thing!"
+"You... can't die?
+But that's–"

-"Death?
-I fear life.
-Life means another death is coming."
+"A gift?
+I don't fear death, maman, I fear life.
+For life means another death is coming."

-I was taken aback by what she was saying.
-Surely anyone with pulses in their veins would prefer eternal life.
-Even if it took a great deal of suffering to enjoy it.
+I was taken aback by what thi was saying.
+A gift so powerful was wasted on someone like that.
+That thought crossed my mind, too.
+The one so simple in its evil as to treat the life of one so small in comparison to another.
+But I stopped myself from lending it any time.

-I asked hae "What do you mean by 'ghost'?"
+I asked hae, "What do you mean by 'ghost'?"

 Hae eyes looked past me as if imagining a beautiful place.